OSGeo/OSGeoLive-doc/en/quickstart/geoserver_quickstart.rst

 Start |GS|
 ================================================================================

 #.
-Select the "Start GeoServer" icon.
+Select the |osgeolive-appmenupath-geoserver| in the menu.
 #.
 The application will take a few moments to start up
 #.
 Go to the GeoServer web page at http://localhost:8082/geoserver/web